Sino-Soviet Treaty of Friendship, Alliance and Mutual Assistance: General agreement

 The treaty would be in effect for thirty years, and if no party voices objection to the treaty one year before expiration, the treaty should automatically be extended for another five years.

 Changchun Railway, Port Arthur, and Dalian

-Both sides agreed on a complete transfer of all the rights and associated properties of the Changchun railway back to the People's Republic of China free of charge until the conclusion of a peace treaty with Japan but no later than 1952.
+Both sides agreed on a complete transfer of all the rights and associated properties of the Changchun Railway back to China free of charge until the conclusion of a peace treaty with Japan but no later than 1952.

-The Soviet Union would withdraw its troop from the jointly-used naval base at Port Arthur upon concluding a peace treaty with Japan, and the Chinese government would be responsible for the cost of construction and installation incurred by the Soviet Union since 1945.
+The Soviet Union would withdraw its troops from the jointly-used naval base at Port Arthur upon concluding a peace treaty with Japan, and the Chinese government would be responsible for the cost of construction and installation incurred by the Soviet Union since 1945.
 The Joint Sino-Soviet Military Commission with a post-rotation mechanism was to be established overseeing the military affairs until the transfer of ownership.

 The ownership of Port Dalian would be handed back to China along with the associated properties temporarily administered by the Soviet Union under a joint commission composed of representatives from both parties.